xablexa/maps-from-fiction/README.md

 }
 ```

-We also include a tutorial for you to use the same workflow with your own dataset of images.
-You can find it unter `tutorials`.

 *Note*: Two maps have been included in this dataset, but should be excluded: 32000002642652_00000033.jpg and 39015030849908_00000219.jpg
 These maps contain cartoons with a map in them, one of the edge cases we chose to exclude.

+### Tutorial

+We also include a tutorial for you to apply a similar workflow to your own dataset of images in need of binary classification.
+You can find it under `tutorials`.

+### Interesting Maps

 Here are a few interesting maps from the dataset: